 We all know that exchanging QSL's is an expensive part of our wonderful hobby, especially when working activations where it is necessary to help and include a contribution along with the QSL.

 We are happy to state that 95-99% of QSL's which the DXRC Bureau receives also includes contribution along with a SAE or address labels.
 All contributions received goes to help the DXRC Bureau to cover some of the large expenses we have for printing and sending out QSL-cards, and to be honest; in the long run DXRC-Bureau never can survive without contributions, and your help of course is very much appreciated.

 When sending contribution we are happy to receive Dollar notes, Euro coins and notes, Danish stamps and valid IRC’s.
 Please do NOT include stamps from other countries.

 8. QSL waiting time:

-Due to ever increasing and very high postage-charges, DXRC Bureau normally sends out batches of QSLs 2, 3 or maybe 4 times per year, we simply collect the incoming QSL Cards from the activations under our management, then periodically send several QSL Cards in one envelope.
+Due to ever increasing and very high postage-charges, DXRC Bureau normally sends out batches of QSLs once or twice per year, we simply collect the incoming QSL Cards from the activations under our management, then periodically send several QSL Cards in one envelope.
 This is the only way we can save money, if we didn’t, we could not get DXRC Bureau’s economy to function at all.